Prestwick Golf Club Course Review - Golf Monthly

 Prestwick Golf Club Course Review

-Founded in 1851, Prestwick Golf Club was the venue for the first Open Championship in 1860.
-Prestwick hosted 24 Opens in total, the last in 1925.
+Founded in 1851, Prestwick hosted 24 Opens in total, the last in 1925.
 The club was the crucible of golf’s greatest competition.

 The course at Prestwick was originally 12 holes and it was over this layout that the early Opens were contested.